Red Eléctrica de España

 Red Eléctrica de España ([reð eˈleɣtɾika ðe esˈpaɲa]; REE) is a partly state-owned and public limited Spanish corporation which operates the national electricity grid in Spain, where it operates the national power transmission system.
 It also holds assets in Peru, Chile and Brazil.

 History

 The company was created in 1985 by the State-owned holding company Instituto Nacional de Industria (INI) to provide a unified national power grid.
 Up to 20% of Red Eléctrica is controlled by the state-owned holding company Sociedad Estatal de Participaciones Industriales (SEPI), with the remainder being free float on the Bolsa de Madrid.

 Sell-offs

-The firm was also formerly active in telecommunications, but in 2005 sold its unit Albura (and with it access to a 7,500 km network of optical fibre) to Deutsche Telekom unit T-Online for €61.5 million.
+The firm was also formerly active in telecommunications, but in 2005 sold its unit Albura (and with it access to a 7,500 km (4,700 mi) network of optical fibre) to Deutsche Telekom's unit T-Online for €61.5 million.

 Acquisitions

 The company owns 5% of Portuguese counterpart Redes Energéticas Nacionais, with which it holds a strategic alliance.

 TDE was said to have been acquired for 92 million euros for over 99% of the company from Union Fenosa in 2002.
 TDE contributed approximately some 1.5% of Red Electrica's total revenues and EBITDA.
 On 13 November 2014, Bolivia's government agreed to pay $36.5 million to Red Electrica in compensation for the nationalisation of TDE.

 The company owns 100% of Peruvian utility company REDESUR (Red Eléctrica del SUR) in south of Perú.
 REE reached 100% in this firm in 2017, after acquiring the final 45%.

 Redesur operates the electricity system of southern Peru, and controls 100% of Transmisora Eléctrica del Sur (Tesur) and 75% of Transmisora Eléctrica del Sur 2 (Tesur2).